eduardofischermath/homemade_financial_instruments/ISSUES.md

 This last formula helps use to easily compute P, n or a from the others.
-On the other hand, to compute u from P, n and a, we likely will need to implement something  like the Newton method.
+On the other hand, to compute u from P, n and a, we likely will need to implement something like the Newton method (or better, import external libraries for it).

 We can potentially write the formulas better, for example in a PDF, to help the user to the program.